protocol/research-website/content/tutorials/resnetlab-on-tour/welcome-to-web-3/index.md

 ---

-Web 3.0 joins blockchains, the semantic web, and the distributed web in one package and creates a revolution, which will change the way we do networking!
+Web 3.0 joins blockchains, the semantic web, and the distributed web in one package that will revolutionize the way we do networking!
 In this module, you’ll hear about:

-- The issues facing Web 2.0 and the motivation for Web 3.0
+- Issues facing Web 2.0 and motivation for Web 3.0
 - IPFS and its role in Web 3.0
 - Exciting projects in the IPFS ecosystem